ipfs/kubo/docs/examples/go-ipfs-as-a-library/README.md

 - Retrieve those files and directories using ``cat`` and ``get``
 - Connect to other nodes in the network
 - Retrieve a file that only exists on the network
-- The difference between a node in DHT Client mode and Full DHT mode.
+- The difference between a node in DHT client mode and full DHT mode

 All of this using only golang!